mohaidr/lps-docs/readme.md

+> **Warning:** This documentation is applicable starting from version 2.0_Preview of the LPS tool.
+For documentation on earlier versions, please refer to the `readme.md` files located within each version's directory on our [repository](https://github.com/mohaidr/lps-tool/tree/main/Version).
+Please note that this version is not backward compatible.

 # Introduction

 The **LPS Tool** (Load, Performance, and Stress Testing Command Tool) is a versatile and powerful framework designed for evaluating the performance and resilience of web applications under simulated load conditions.
 By leveraging HTTP-based tests, the tool enables users to assess system behavior, scalability, and endurance with precision.